bookiza/bubblin.docs/_posts/2018-01-01-typography.markdown

 	…
 ```

+### General advice:

+1. Use lightweight fonts with a specific weight.
+For example, use `Playfair+Display:400` to specify weight of 400 and not load `Playfair+Display:400, 700, 900` or the entire selection unless you really want to.

+2. Use `serif` motifs for the body of text, they give a good feel to your book.
+This is opposite to the general design rule of web applications, you might want to note.

-Generally speaking use lightweight fonts with a specific weight (for example, `Playfair+Display:400` and not `Playfair+Display:400, 700, 900` or the entire selection) and `serif` motifs for the body of text.
-Use `viewport units` to scale the `font-size` responsively.
-Use a high contrast between text and background as recommended in WCAG 2.1 guidelines of 2018.
-Always test your book for text scaling and overflow as per design principles of `strong layouts`.
+3. Use `viewport units` to scale the text responsively.

+4. Use a high contrast between text and background as per recommendation @WCAG 2.1 guidelines of 2018.

+5. Always test your book for scaling, responsiveness and overflow triggers per specification on [strong layouts](https://bubblin.io/docs/layouts).